dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/intermediate-results/short-lines-unit.md

 **Return Value**

-The array of `LineSegment` as short lines.
+An array of `LineSegment` objects.

 ### getCount